dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 markdownEngineProperties | Set the parameters for markdown engine, value should be a JSON string. noLangKeyword            | Disable default lang keyword, it can be downloaded from [here](http://dotnet.github.io/docfx/langwordmapping/langwordMapping.yml). keepFileLink             | If set to true, docfx does not dereference (aka. copy) file to the output folder, instead, it saves a `link_to_path` property inside `manifest.json` to indicate the physical location of that file.
-A file link will be created by incremental build and copy resouce file.
+A file link will be created by incremental build and copy resouce file. sitemap                  | In format [SitemapOptions](324-Sitemap-options) Specifies the options for the sitemap.xml file.

 #### 3.2.1 `Template`s and `Theme`s